Instrument Rating Course (IR Course)

 What can you do with an Instrument Rating?

-With an Instrument Rating, you are allowed to fly according to IFR (Instrument Flight Rules).
+With an Instrument Rating, you're allowed to fly according to IFR (Instrument Flight Rules).
 This means you can fly through clouds or fog, also called blind flying.
 This skill significantly increases your flying possibilities.
 Just think of all the days you couldn't fly due to bad weather – with your IR in hand, that becomes a thing of the past!

 Basic Instrument Flight Module